 Торіс Detailed change Contract Reference Referral information We have set out a new responsibility for commissioners to ensure that referrals from primary care contain accurate patient contact details as well as the information required under local referral protocols.
-Service Condition 6 Prior Approval Schemes We have introduced new requirements on commissioners to have regard to the burden which Prior Approval Schemes may place on providers and, as far as possible, to minimise the number of separate commissioner-specific Prior Approval Schemes which operate under one local contract in relation to any individual condition or treatment.
+Service Condition 6

+Торіс Detailed change Contract Reference Prior Approval Schemes We have introduced new requirements on commissioners to have regard to the burden which Prior Approval Schemes may place on providers and, as far as possible, to minimise the number of separate commissioner-specific Prior Approval Schemes which operate under one local contract in relation to any individual condition or treatment.
 We have also introduced a requirement to set a response time standard for prior approval requests in the contract locally and that prior approval arrangements must not place at risk achievement of quality or waiting times standards.
 Service Condition 29 Interest on late payments The Contract contains provisions under which interest is payable on late payments.
 We have now updated these provisions to reflect current Department for Business, Innovation and Skills guidance.
 This means that a higher rate of interest is payable and makes it even more important that all payments are made promptly in line with the timescales in the Contract.
 Service Condition 36 Audit We have clarified the provisions on independent audit, making clear that any audit undertaken must be objective and impartial.
 General Condition 15 Financial reconciliation We have become aware of some confusion relating to the financial reconciliation process set out in SC36.45 of the current Contract.
-The National Variation therefore makes a minor amendment, to clarify that failure to raise or resolve a query at the initial reconciliation stage (SC36.29) is no bar to queries being raised under the formal process for contesting payment at the final reconciliation stage.
+The National Variation therefore makes a minor amendment, to clarify that failure to raise or resolve a query at the initial reconciliation stage (SC36.29) is no bar to payment being formally contested at the final reconciliation stage.
+For further information, see paragraph 46.6 below.
 Service Condition 36